mapbox/ambient-light/README.md

 ## How the UI works

 The slider controls the screen brightness threshold at which the map will change styles — e.g., farther left will switch to the dark style at a lower screen brightness.

 My preferred threshold is about 35%, or somewhat left of center.

+Current brightness is indicated by a vertical line on top of the slider bar.

 ## Does not work in simulator